markjaquith/BetterBible/README.md

 ***

-Current status:
+## Current Status

-*The book of Genesis is now open for pull requests*
+The book of Genesis is now open for pull requests!

 ***